 Craft your work experience section with ease using our Resume Builder's pre-written, industry-specific bullet points.

-Standard or expected claims.
+3. Standard or expected claims

-Jargon that's not industry specific.
+4. Jargon that's not industry-specific

-A lack of research.
+5. A lack of research

 Spend time truly getting to the bottom of what the targeted employers are specifically looking for.
 Read job descriptions carefully and visit the company website to find out a) what your employers need in terms of skills and experience, b) the credentials they seem to be having trouble finding, and c) the qualifications that might be advantageous but aren't deal-breakers.
-Align your message with the information you find.
+Align your resume with the information you find.